giacbrd/python-dandelion-eu/docs/datatxt.rst

 methods are available in the same class::

    >>> from dandelion import DataTXT
-   >>> datatxt = DataTXT(app_id='', app_key='')
+   >>> datatxt = DataTXT(token='')

 NEX: Named Entity Extraction
 ----------------------------
-dataTXT-NEX is a named entity extraction & linking API that performs very well even on short texts, on which many other similar services do not. dataTXT-NEX currently works on Italian and English texts.
+dataTXT-NEX is a named entity extraction & linking API that performs very well even on short texts, on which many other similar services do not. dataTXT-NEX currently works on various languages (`check here which ones are supported`_).
 With this API you will be able to automatically tag your texts, extracting Wikipedia entities and enriching your data.

 You can extract annotated entities with::